MACQUARIE RIVER. Mayfly meadow trout stream

 Classic mayfly fishing.
-Adjacent to our property, the Macquarie River is a low-lying meadow river through most of its reaches and flows in one of the flattest areas of the northern midlands.
+The Macquarie River is a low-lying meadow river through most of its reaches and flows in one of the flattest areas of the northern midlands.

 Renowned for its flood fishing mainly in the spring, the rains force the flow over the banks and into the hollows, divots, ditches, swamps and marshes.
 The result is tailing trout after worms, slugs, snails and the like.